Amanita 'farinosa PNW04'

 species.
 One is very common, so why doesn't it appear in

-But for now the mycological community has decided to assume that all three are
+But for now many in the mycological community have decided to assume that all three are

 the same and they refer to our panther-like species.